 Benefit of trademark registration

-When a trademark is registered in Canada, the owner has the legal right for exclusive use of the mark, in association with certain goods or services, for fifteen years.
-Thereafter, it can be renewed every fifteen years.
+When a trademark is registered in Canada, the owner has the legal right for exclusive use of the mark, in association with certain goods or services, for ten years (a term that can be renewed).

 A comprehensive business plan is a valuable guide for decision-making about names and taglines in which to invest as your business evolves over the long term.

 Before choosing a brand/product name or tagline, it’s wise to do a search of existing trademarks through the Canadian Trademarks Database.
 Also search for different variations.
 Then comb the internet for all variations used for similar goods in Canada.
 According to common law, another party may have the right of first use, or own the mark, if they have used it for a certain time period.

 Hire a registered trademark agent, typically a lawyer, to conduct a common law search for similar marks and provide a legal opinion as to whether your mark is “trademarkable”.
 Words or designs that are “confusingly similar” will be difficult to trademark.
 The Trade-marks Act stipulates the type of words that cannot be registered.

 A separate application must be submitted for every trademark, along with filing and registration fees.
 Thorough knowledge of trademark law, terminology and the complex application process is required.
 Consulting an expert for advice can save time and money by increasing the prospect of a successful application.
 A properly written application can protect a trademark in the event of a challenge.